booleanbites/houzi-doc/_docs/hooks-widgets/29_add_floating_action_button.md

 Look for the `getAddPlusButtonInBottomBarHook()` method.

 You will be provided with some code in this method.
-Just comment or remove the `return null;` statement and un-comment the commented below code.:
+Just comment or remove the `return null;` statement and un-comment the commented below code:

-Now define your custom *Action* ,that you want to perform when the Floating Action Button will be pressed, in the **onPressed** method.
+Now define your custom *Action*, that you want to perform when the Floating Action Button will be pressed, in the **onPressed** method.

 ## Code Preview: